 Honey Lemon Ginger Tea

-Here’s another ginger tea recipe that will help transform your mood and body, especially if you’re fighting a cold or the flu.
+Here’s another ginger tea recipe that will help transform your mood and body, especially if you are fighting a cold or the flu.
 I like to make this easy ginger tea while I straighten up the kitchen after dinner.
 I often feel a little too full but I know relief is on the way.

 This sweet, tangy twist on a ginger tea recipe takes 5 minutes – Honey Lemon Ginger Tea